Small Business Recovery and Stimulus Programs

 The New Mexico Legislature recently expanded the Small Business Recovery Loan Fund to better help businesses experiencing financial hardship caused by the pandemic.
 More businesses are now eligible to apply for a loan, the loans have more favorable and flexible terms, and businesses that received a Small Business Recovery Loan in 2020 can refinance for a longer term or a bigger loan.

 The LEDA Recovery Grants Program provides grants for rent, lease, and mortgage payments to eligible businesses that meet job creation and economic development requirements.
 Application deadline: June 15, 2021

-The Essential Services Working Capital Program is an emergency loan program created in 2020 that provides short-term working capital loans to healthcare entities, childcare businesses, and other critical service providers whose operating funds are insufficient to meet the demand resulting from the COVID-19 pandemic and related Public Health Emergency Orders.
+The Essential Services Working Capital Program was an emergency loan program created in 2020 that provided short-term working capital loans to healthcare entities, childcare businesses, and other critical service providers whose operating funds were insufficient to meet the demand resulting from the COVID-19 pandemic and related Public Health Emergency Orders.